 The heir of Wyatt Earp keeps his legacy living on, by killing demons.
 Wynonna is Wyatt’s great granddaughter, and she battles demons and other supernatural beings.

-I know it sounds like Buffy or something silly, but this is actually a great show.
-It’s based on the graphic novel, which is always chancy, and in this version, Wynonna’s been away from the town of Purgatory (insert your own ‘Hellmouth’ joke here) for years.
-She returns on her twenty-seventh birthday and is endowed with one cool trick: she can kill Revenants.
+To many, it sounds like Buffy or something silly.
+This is a show that shouldn’t be missed, as it embraces it’s nature and balances the humour and tongue-in-cheek setting with heartfelt drama.
+It’s based on the graphic novel, and at the start Wynonna’s been away from the town of Purgatory (insert your own ‘Hellmouth’ joke here) for years.
+She returns on her twenty-seventh birthday and is endowed with one cool trick: she can kill Revenants with Peacemaker, Wyatt Earp’s gun.

 The Revenants are the resurrected souls of the criminals who were taken down at one time by her great-grandfather.
 Wynonna teams up with sister Waverly, agent Xavier Dolls and Doc Holliday, the cursed-with-immortality best friend of Wyatt Earp, as they work to stop the Revenants from taking over Purgatory and escaping into the world.